Service History

 Moonlight was converted to a schooner barge for use in the coal and ore trade and was towed by the steamer

 Charles J. Kenshaw.
-On September 29, 1895 she along with the barge
+On September 29, 1895, the

-Henry A. Kent stranded in a gale while in tow of the steamer
+Henry A. Kent, stranded in a gale while in tow of the steamer

-Charles J. Kershaw off Marquette, Michigan.
+Charles J. Kershaw off of Marquette, Michigan.

 Final Voyage